Supercouple: Video games

 Video game creators have realized the asset of incorporating supercouple romances within their products by stringing together epic stories of love and intrigue.
 While writing epic romances into video games is not a new phenomenon, the idea of capturing a video game player through emotionally charged moments via the death of a hero's lover in order to produce feelings of attachment to the fictional environment has expanded, especially within action-adventure/role-playing games (RPGs).
 The goal is to make the gamer actually become emotionally invested in the characters and their actions, ultimately resulting in heightened gaming experience.
 Video game designer Peter Molyneux, when speaking of the main component he wanted in his game Fable 2, spoke of more than just the romantic aspect, stating, "We want you to feel loved.
 You can have sex and you can have a baby.
 That baby will grow up and will kind of look like you."

 In the early days of gaming, the idea of love and romance was used as little more than a plot point to urge the hero to complete the set of tasks put before him.
 Mario, hero of the Super Mario series of games, has Princess Peach to rescue from the main villain.
-Link and Princess Zelda from The Legend of Zelda series made gamers wonder why the two were not romantically together while rooting for the couple.
+Link and Princess Zelda from The Legend of Zelda made gamers wonder why the two were not romantically together while rooting for the couple.
 Double Dragon features the protagonist Billy Lee, as he attempts to rescue his girlfriend (Maria) from his evil twin brother (Jimmy), leader of a sinister street gang.
 This era of game-playing was not well known for equal opportunity in gender roles.

 Eventually, video games grew to become a respectable and rich source of storytelling.
 "Larger disk space, greater production staffs, and more impressive budgets allowed more fleshed out characters, more elaborate plot points, and greater instances of interaction between characters."
 The genre that benefited from this the most is the role-playing medium.
 The medium made romantic themes a prominent element of its story-telling, which became one of its staples.
 This subplot is featured through the exploits of supercouples, the primary pair of lovers.